phillipgibb/blockchain/hyperledger_project/Blockchain_for_business/CH1_Discovering_blockchain_technologies.md

 Peer to peer (P2P) networks were first made popular by Napster and later Bittorrent, Tor, etc. This consists of computer systems which are directly connected to each other via the internet, without a central server.

 Peers contribute to the computing power and storage that is required for the upkeep of the network.
-P2P networks are generally considered to be more secure than centralized networks, as they do not have a single point of attack, as in the case of a server-based network, where the security of the entire network can be compromised if the cnetral server is successfully attacked.
+P2P networks are generally considered to be more secure than centralized networks, as they do not have a single point of attack, as in the case of a server-based network, where the security of the entire network can be compromised if the central server is successfully attacked.

 As a result, large corps invest significant amounts of financial resources to fortify their central servers.